Albrtito/ObsidianNotes/02-Atomic/1732020800 - Protocol - FDMA.md

   - Frequency division multiple Access Protocol
   - FDMA
 tags:
-  - incomplete
   - Networks
+  - review
 References:
 cssclasses:
+sr-due: 2024-11-22
+sr-interval: 3
+sr-ease: 268
 ---
 # Protocol - FDMA

 > [!NOTE] Def:
 >  The FDMA protocol is a channel partitioning protocol for the link layer of the network stack.
 It divides the link medium into multiple frequency slots.

-+ Each station is assigned a **fixed frequency band** **Advantages:**
-+ For high loades of traffic it is really useful.

-**Disadvantages:**
-+ If the load of the system is not as hight, there will be packets that cannot be transfered but are not really waiting for anyone.
-Wasting resources.
+Each host takes one of those slots and sends data over it.

+## Pros and Cons:
++ Same as all channel partition protocols.

 ***